Charleston (dance): Solo 20s Charleston competition

-Solo 20s Charleston competitions often make use of elements of the jam circle format, where individual competitors take turns dancing alone for the audience (usually for intervals of a phrase or number of phrases).
-Competitors move forwards to the audience out of an informal line, usually taking advantage of this movement to perform 'strolls' or other 'traveling' steps, taking the opportunity to "shine".
+Solo 20s Charleston competitions often use elements of the jam circle format, in which individual competitors take turns dancing alone for the audience (usually for intervals of a phrase or several phrases).
+Competitors move forward to the audience from an informal line, usually taking advantage of this movement to perform 'strolls' or other 'traveling' steps, and to "shine".

-Despite the emphasis on solo dancing in these sorts of competitions, there is often much interaction between competitors and between the audience and competitors, frequently in the employment of comic devices (such as "silly walks" or impersonations) or showy and physically impressive "stunt" moves.
+Despite the emphasis on solo dancing in these competitions, there is often considerable interaction among competitors and between competitors and the audience, frequently employing comic devices (such as "silly walks" or impersonations) or showy, physically impressive "stunt" moves.
 This type of interaction is typical of the call and response of West African and Afro-American music and dance.
-In this call and response, audiences and fellow competitors encourage dancers with cheers, shouts, applause, physical gestures and other feedback.
+In this call and response, audiences and fellow competitors encourage dancers with cheers, shouts, applause, physical gestures, and other feedback.

-This sort of competition structure is increasingly popular in Lindy Hop communities around the world, providing added challenges for dancers, new types of pleasure for audiences and emphasizing social dancing skills such as improvisation and musicality.
-This structure also echoes the cutting contests of jazz music which Ralph Ellison describes in his stories about live jazz music in the 1930s.
+This competition structure is popular in Lindy Hop communities and emphasizes social dancing skills such as improvisation and musicality.
+It also echoes the cutting contests of jazz, which Ralph Ellison describes in his stories about live jazz in the 1930s.

 Partner Charleston

 Partner Charleston uses the basic step described above, though stylistic changes over the 1920s, 1930s and 1940s affected the styling, as well as ways of holding a partner.
-Traditionally partner Charleston was danced by a man and a woman, but now both men and women may dance with same gender.
+Traditional expectations for partner Charleston assumed a male lead and a female follow, but this expectation has become increasingly rare throughout the 21st century.

 20s Partner Charleston

+After Seben (1929), featuring George Snowden and others dancing '20s Partner Charleston.

-In the 20s Partner Charleston, couples stand facing each other in a traditional European partner dancing pose, often referred to as closed position which aids leading and following.
+In the 20s Partner Charleston, couples stand facing each other in a traditional European partner dancing pose, often referred to as closed position, which aids leading and following.
 The leader's right hand is placed on the follower's back between their shoulder blades.
 The follower's left hand rests on the leader's shoulder or biceps.
-The leader's left hand and the follower's right hand are clasped palm to palm, held either at shoulder height or higher.
+The leader's left hand and the follower's right hand are clasped palm-to-palm, held at shoulder height or higher.
 Partners may maintain space between their bodies or dance with their torsos touching.

-The basic step is for the leader to touch their left foot behind them, but not to shift their weight, on counts 1 and 2, while the follower mirrors the motion by touching their right foot in front of them without shifting weight.
+The basic step is for the leader to touch their left foot behind them, without shifting weight, on counts 1 and 2, while the follower mirrors the motion by touching their right foot in front of them without shifting weight.
 On counts 3 and 4, both partners bring their feet back to a standing position, but shift their weight onto the foot they have just moved.
-On counts 5 and 6, the leader touches their right foot in front of themselves while the follower touches their left foot back.
-On 7 and 8, both feet are brought back to the standing position where the necessary weight shift occurs to allow the basic step to repeat.
+On counts 5 and 6, the leader touches their right foot in front of them while the follower touches their left foot behind them.
+On 7 and 8, both feet are brought back to the standing position, allowing the necessary weight shift to repeat the basic step.